Blog

 • Balancing core offerings with new introductions: While innovation is essential, it's equally important to maintain a balance between new introductions and the core products that have proven successful.
 It is also important to ensure your new product aligns with your core competencies and brand identity.
 Companies must evaluate how new products complement or enhance their existing offerings.

-• Customer-centric approach to innovation: Customers don’t stay static, and neither should your products.
+• Customer-centric approach to product innovation: Customers don’t stay static, and neither should your products.
 Informed innovation allows you to adapt to shifting preferences and offer solutions that resonate with the latest customer demands.

 • Assessing market viability and long-term potential: Each new product addition should undergo rigorous market viability assessment.
 This includes analyzing market size, potential growth, competitive landscape, and long-term profitability.